Devil World: Development

 Devil World was designed by Shigeru Miyamoto and Takashi Tezuka, and directed by Miyamoto as his first console-only game.
-The game provided Tezuka's first project when he joined Nintendo full-time.
-Initially, Tezuka did not know of Pac-Man at that time, a game that Devil World resembles, but enjoyed the game when he played it for the first time.
-Among Tezuka's tasks then was to create pixelated images based on Miyamoto's instructions.
-During the development, Tezuka suggested holes the player's character would fall into, causing him to lose a turn.
-However, when they made a version to test his idea and tried it out, Tezuka was told that it is "a bit flat", and so they went back to the original feature of the character being squished against the walls.
-The duo flew to Nintendo of America to show Devil World to its president Minoru Arakawa, but he did not wish to release the game in North America due to the company (at the time) having policies over the use of religious icons in Devil World.
+The game provided Tezuka's first project when he joined Nintendo full-time in April 1984, 6 months before the game's release.
+Tezuka initially did not know of Pac-Man at the time, which has a resemblance to Devil World, but he enjoyed the game when he first played it.
+Among Tezuka's tasks was to create pixelated images based on Miyamoto's instructions.
+During development, Tezuka suggested holes the player's character would fall into, causing him to lose a turn.
+However, when they made a version to test his idea and tried it out, Tezuka was told that it was "a bit flat".
+They decided to return to the original feature of the character being squashed against the walls.
+The duo flew to Nintendo of America to show Devil World to its president Minoru Arakawa, but he did not wish to release the game in North America due to NOA's policies against the use of religious icons.

 Reception

 Chris Kohler called Devil World "a typically ingenious Miyamoto-directed take on the maze genre, with inventive graphics and fun game play" which "absolutely could not be released in America" because its satanic and religious imagery "would be seen as unsettling or even blasphemous".
 On IGN's "Top 10 Pac-Man Clones", Devil World was ranked fourth.
 Eurogamer rated the Virtual Console release 7 out of 10 points.
-The reviewer stated that Devil World is "worth experiencing just for the bizarre nature of the concept", but also commented that its "abundance of ideas ultimately get in the way of the simple gameplay".
+The reviewer said Devil World is "worth experiencing just for the bizarre nature of the concept", but also commented that its "abundance of ideas ultimately get in the way of the simple gameplay".